1496jun/Reaper-EditRegionLength/README.md

 This repository contains a Lua script for REAPER.
 You can install it manually by following the steps below.
+*This script is not currently distributed through ReaPack.

 1. **Download the Lua file**